nabhanyuzqi1/Bangkit-Capstone-C23-PS321/README.md

 ## Bangkit Capstone Project 202

 Bangkit Capstone Team ID : C23 - PS321 <br>
-Here is our repository for Bangkit 2023 Capstone project.
+Here is our team Capstone Product Based repository for Bangkit 2023 Capstone project.
 Our team consist of 2 Mobile Development, 2 Machine Learning, and 2 Cloud Computing.

 ## Our Warriors